Tearing Newport Beach

 The eyelids a very important part of a very complex interaction of factors that determines whether or not our eyes are dry and irritated or lubricated and comfortable.

-- The Tear Film – The tears produced from our tear glands is only ⅓ of the tear film.
+- The Tear Film – The tears produced from our tear glands are only ⅓ of the tear film.
 Just as important is the oil made from glands in the eyelids called Meibomian Glands.
 This oil stabilizes the tear film and allows it to spread and coat the surface of the eye.

 - Inflammation – The most common reason for poorly functioning meibomian glands is inflammation of the eyelids called blepharitis.
 This inflammation is exceedingly common and is present in the vast majority of dry eye patients seen by Dr. Joseph.
 It is also poorly controlled in many of these patients which propagates their dry eye symptoms despite using lubricating eye drops consistently.